 When you got your insurance policy, your insurance provider weighed the amount of risk you posed.
 That assessment looked at many factors, including who would be driving the car.
 If you start to let someone use your vehicle regularly, your insurance provider may refuse to pay a claim.
 If the person is a high-risk driver or has a collision, it can pose red flags to insurance companies.

-Participating in Illegal Activity
+Participating in illegal activity

-Your vehicle is another factor that your insurer weighed when assessing the risk you pose.
-If you make upgrades, that may mean the car is more expensive to repair.
-That would lead to higher claim costs, so it’s something your insurer wants to know.
+Your vehicle is another factor that your insurance provider weighs when assessing the risk you pose.
+If you make upgrades to your vehicle, it can increase the car’s value and, in turn, become more expensive to repair.
+That would lead to higher claim costs, so it’s something your insurance provider wants to know.

 Find the Best Car Insurance Rates

-Compare car insurance quotes from 30+ providers in a single search.
+Compare car insurance quotes from 50+ providers in a single search.
 Start saving money today on the premiums you pay.